Kinangop, Kenya · Founded on a Promise · Est. 2026

 Aircraft Maintenance Technology

-Starting with foundational coursework aligned to FAA and EASA standards, building toward KCAA Approved Training Organisation (ATO) status.
-The dream: a retired FedEx wide-body aircraft standing on the land as the ultimate training demonstrator.
-Our graduates will enter a global market where demand for skilled mechanics consistently outpaces supply.
+FAA and EASA-aligned curriculum building toward KCAA Approved Training Organisation status.
+The dream: a retired FedEx wide-body aircraft on the land as the ultimate training demonstrator.
+Our graduates enter a global market where demand consistently outpaces supply.

 Information Technology

-Beginning with industry-standard certifications (Cisco, Microsoft, AWS), evolving to include cybersecurity, health informatics, and drone programming.
-A formal partnership with the North Kinangop Catholic Hospital — less than a mile from the RIST land — creates an immediate health informatics training pipeline with real community impact.
+Cisco, Microsoft, and AWS certifications evolving to cybersecurity, drone programming, and database development.
+The North Kinangop Catholic Hospital — less than a mile from the RIST land — creates an immediate local IT partnership pipeline.

 Agricultural Technology

 The direct heir to Samuel's father's work.
-The highland plateau of Kinangop is among Kenya's most productive agricultural land.
-RIST will integrate drone surveying, soil sensor technology, and precision farming — training graduates for a sector being transformed by digital tools that remains the economic foundation of the region.
+The Kinangop plateau is among Kenya's most productive agricultural land.
+Drone surveying, soil sensors, and precision farming — training graduates for a sector being transformed by digital tools.

 Health Informatics